 The Columbia Journal of Environmental Law Editorial Board

 Information Regarding New York CLE Credits:

 Columbia Law School has been certified by the New York State Continuing Legal Education (CLE) Board as an Accredited Provider of CLE programs.
-Under New York State CLE regulations, this live non-transitional CLE Program will provide 1.5 credit hours that can be applied toward the Areas of Professional Practice Requirement.
-This CLE credit is awarded only to New York attorneys for full attendance of the Program in its entirety.
-Attorneys attending only part of the program are not eligible for partial credit.
-Attendance is determined by an attorney's sign-in and sign-out, as shown in the Conference registers.
-On final sign-out, attorneys should also submit their completed Evaluation Form, provided at the Conference.
+Under New York State CLE regulations, this live simultaneous transmission transitional and non-transitional CLE Program will provide 2 hours of New York CLE credit in the Areas of Professional Practice category.
+This CLE credit is awarded only to New York attorneys for full attendance of the program in its entirety.
+Attendance is determined by an attorney's submission of their Attorney Attendance Affirmation with appropriate course codes noted (for virtual participants) or by signing in and out (for in-person participants).
+Attorneys also should submit their completed Evaluation Form, provided by the program organizers.
 Please note the NYS Certificates of Attendance will be sent to the email address as it appears in the register unless otherwise noted there.